EladOzCohen/eladozcohen.com/content/project/Banking/index.md

-It appears that although conversion rate is stable across all sampled days of the weeks, conversion rate was high on the months: September, October, November, and March.
+It appears that although conversion rate is stable across all sampled days of the weeks, conversion rate was high on the following months: September, October, November, and March.
 In addition,